 HOW TO DECORATE A CHRISTMAS TREE WITH RIBBON

 STEP 1: FLUFF YOUR TREE

 Fluffing the tree is by far, my least favorite part of the tree decorating process.
 But, the type of tree you have makes a huge difference.
-For example- in our great room, we have a 9′ with all wire branches (HERE).
-But, in the dining room, we have a 7′ with a mixture of wire branches and more realistic branches that hold their shape well (HERE).
+For example- in our great room, we have a 9′ with all wire branches.
+But, in the dining room, we have a 7′ with a mixture of wire branches and more realistic branches that hold their shape well (you can see the latest version of the tree HERE).
 I love them both but the dining room tree takes a fraction of the time to fluff and prep.
 When you’re fluffing, don’t neglect the inside branches.
 And, don’t just fluff the branches; if they are wire, pull them apart.
 Of course, if you have a real tree, you can skip this part 😉

 STEP 2: CUT & TUCK THAT CHRISTMAS TREE RIBBON